wmcooper2/issue-tracker/progress.md

 60 - Added some styling changes to the details component to fix the wierd alignments.
 Added some different default states to help with different functionality when developing on the localhost.
 Added a toggle ability to the priority buttons and it now updates in the Redux store.
 I need to work on the sort ability next for the priority buttons in the issue table component.
 30 - Added filter ability to the issue table.
 60 - After reading through the docs and trying to decide on the best way to present the projects for selection, I decided on how I want ot present the project menu and updated its stylings accordingly.
 Now it's functional, but I need to add an endpoint in the server with a database query to get the issues for a selected project.
+20 - Changed the stylings of the Details component a little, and got the project dialog window to close after selecting a project.

 ### 27th